chinmoy2306/census_2011_analysis/README.md

 - `district.csv`: This file contains the distinct district names w.r.t each states.
 ## Project Structure
 This repository is structured as follows:
+- Readme file: `README.md`
 - Raw dataset files:
   1. `PopByCity-Census2011.csv`
   2. `PopByDistrict-Census2011.csv`
   3. `PopByState-Census2011.csv`
   4. `state`
   5. `district`
   6. `city`
-7. `census_2011_analysis.sql`:
+- SQL script file `census_2011_analysis.sql`:
 	- This SQL script contains the queries used for data analysis on the 2011 Census dataset.
 	- The queries cover various aspects, such as population distribution by state, district, gender and more.
 	- Feel free to explore the `census_2011_analysis.sql` file to view the specific queries used in this analysis.
 ## Usage
 To reproduce the analysis or explore the dataset and code further, please follow these steps:
 1. Clone the repository: